nutpeg/mobile-flashcards/README.md

 ## Quick guide to setting up

+The app has been tested on the iOS simulator and an Android Moto G5+.

 ### Node.js, Expo, iOS simulator

 The app requires Node.js and Expo to run.
 If you need to install either of these